Kolkata Decoded (Part 3 & 4): Roads That Shape Kolkata — Expansion, Identity & Growth Corridors

 Kolkata is no different.

-These are the roads that act as Kolkata’s mobility backbone — enabling outward growth, unlocking land value, and shaping new real estate demand.
+These are the corridors that act as Kolkata’s outward growth engines, unlocking new land, enabling infrastructure, and shaping real estate demand.

 EM Bypass